MGWR Class D-bogie

 The MGWR Class D-bogie were first 4-4-0 operated by the Midland Great Western Railway (MGWR) of Ireland.
-They were rebuilt from MGWR Class D 2-4-0 locomotives in 1900/01 with the intention to use them on the Dublin-Sligo mainline but they proved underpowered for this work and were allocated to more suitable work around Mayo and Achill.
+They were rebuilt from MGWR Class D 2-4-0 locomotives in 1900/01 with the intention to use them on the Dublin to Sligo mainline but they proved underpowered for this work and were allocated to more suitable work around County Mayo, including Achill.
 This led to their nicknames of Mayo Bogies or Achill Bogies.
 Following the merger of the MGWR into Great Southern Railways (GSR) they also became designated class 530 or D16.

 Locomotives

 Design and historical development

 The 39 MGWR Class D locomotives were originally built as 2-4-0s between 1873 and 1887 by five different manufactures.
-A batch of six in 1880/81 were built by Beyer, Peacock and Company, Manchester and these were destined to be rebuilt as 4-4-0s.
+A batch of six in 1880/81 were built by Beyer, Peacock & Company, Manchester and these were destined to be rebuilt as 4-4-0s.
 The reason for subcontracting this batch was that Broadstone Works was working to capacity at the time.

-In 1900/01, and being impressed with the bogie engines introduced by the Great Southern and Western Railway, the Chief Mechanical Engineer of the MGWR, Martin Atock, decided on a similar experiment.
+In 1900/01, and being impressed with the bogie engines introduced by the Great Southern & Western Railway, the Chief Mechanical Engineer of the MGWR, Martin Atock, decided on a similar experiment.
 Six of the 2-4-0s were converted to 4-4-0s, and redesignated D-bogie class.
 They were originally planned for use on the Mullingar to Sligo mail trains, however they were poor steamers and proved to be underpowered for this work being transferred soon afterwards to the Westport – Achill branch line in western County Mayo — a highly scenic line which passed through the small town of Newport and the village of Mallaranny before reaching the western seaboard at Achill Sound.